+Number Name Credits

+RP 500 Basic Restorative Practices 3

+or RP 504 Foundations of Restorative Practices

+RP 525 Restorative Practices in Action 3

-Number Name Credits RP 680 Designing Restorative Practices Research 3 RP 685 Data Analysis for Restorative Practices Research 3 RP 707 Thesis Seminar 0
+RP 680 Designing Restorative Practices Research 3

+RP 685 Data Analysis for Restorative Practices Research 3

+RP 699 Integrating Seminar 3

+Plus 5 electives 15

+RP 707 Thesis Seminar 0

+Total Credits for the Master of Science Degree with Thesis Option 30

-The two required research courses, RP 680 Designing Restorative Practices Research and RP 685 Data Analysis for Restorative Practices Research may be completed as electives in the master's degree.
-Students who choose to add the Thesis Option after completing a portion of their degree program may find they need to include additional credits/courses to their degree, thereby completing their degree with more than 30 credits.
-These two research courses must be completed prior to enrolling in RP 707 Thesis Seminar.
+The two required research courses, RP 680 Designing Restorative Practices Research and RP 685 Data Analysis for Restorative Practices Research, may be completed as electives in the master's degree.
+Students who choose to add the Thesis Option after completing a portion of their degree program may find they need to include additional courses to their degree, thereby completing their degree with more than 30 credits.
+The two required research courses and RP 699 must be completed prior to enrolling in RP 707 Thesis Seminar.